oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 the broker to be published to a client-specified topic when the client's network connection is closed.
 OpenC2 does not use the MQTT last will message feature.

+## 2.8 Clean Session Flag

+The MQTT CONNECT control packet includes a flag, Clean Session" that tells the broker whether the client, identified by its clientId as described in [Section 2.5](#25-mqtt-client-identifier) desires a new session (Clean Session equals _true_) or desires to receive messages that were published while the client was disconnect (Clean Session equals _false_).
+OpenC2 clients should request a clean session when initially connecting to an MQTT broker, and _not_ request a clean session when re-connecting to the same broker.

+> **NOTE:** it may be desirable to place a time limit, after which a clean session should again be requested.

 # 3 Protocol Mapping